Macabely/macabely.github.io/src/content/posts/NextPath.md

 ![image](/blog/htb/c/Screenshot%202025-08-10%20193719.png)

-When i face something like this, i usually start fuzzing, but before that, let's view the HTML source first.
-I ran the fuzzer in the background and started looking for endpoints in JS files or from HTML comments or something.
+When i face something like this, i usually start fuzzing, but since we have the source code, no need for that. let's view the HTML source first.
+I started looking for endpoints in JS files or from HTML comments or something.

 ![image](/blog/htb/c/Screenshot%202025-08-10%20194421.png)